What You Need to Know About the Heroku Data Breach

 “Our analysis of other behavior by the threat actor suggests that the actors may be mining the downloaded private repository contents, to which the stolen OAuth token had access, for secrets that could be used to pivot into other infrastructure.”

 It’s unclear exactly how Heroku users like Copado have been affected by this breach.
 In fact, it will take months for users to fully understand the damage and exact nature of their particular exposure.
 Most of Copado’s infrastructure is hosted on Heroku.
-And because of the way Copado is positioned as an integration hub for their customers’ Salesforce instance, version control, and application lifecycle, this breach turns their service into a choke point.
+And because of the way Copado is positioned as an integration hub for their customers’ Salesforce instance, version control, and application lifecycle, the Heroku breach breach turns their service into a choke point.

 The attacker gains access to all of the customers’ disparate systems once they breach the Copado API.